ardanlabs/gotraining/topics/go/README.md

 ### Mistakes

+"You are personally responsible for the software you write." - Stephen Bourne (Bourne shell)

 _"Mistakes are an inevitable consequence of doing something new and, as such, should be seen as valuable; without them, we'd have no originality." - Ed Catmull (President of Pixar)_

 ---